 By default, sessions begin when a user starts using your application and ends after a configurable period of user inactivity.
-You can also, however, programmatically control sessions through the Mobile Agents SDKs (Android, iOS, Xamarin, Cordova).
-Using Mobile Sessions you can analyze sessionized results from all requests, as stored in the AppDynamics Events Service.
+You can also programmatically control sessions through the Mobile Agents SDKs (Android, iOS, Xamarin, Cordova).
+Using Mobile Sessions, you can analyze sessionized results from all requests, as stored in the AppDynamics Events Service.

-As in Network Request Analyze, the main Sessions screen is made up of two tabs:
+As in Network Request Analyze, the main Sessions panel is comprised of these tabs:

 You can also view detailed information about each session in the Session Details dialog.